ahcombs/actdata/README.md

 filter by dataset, return only certain summary statistics, and more.
 Both the original dataframe and these subsets are provided in long form, making them easy to manipulate further using the Tidyverse if needed.

+The columns in this dataset correspond to those in the dictionary metadata table above.
+However, to aid sorting, only one year (instead of a range) is provided for all datasets.

 ``` r
 # Return all gender-average entries for terms containing "friend"